darshangowda-web/Resturant-review-sentimental-analysis-using-machine-learning_01/readme.md

 With a few lines of code and some powerful machine learning tools, we created a **sentiment analysis** system that can predict whether a restaurant review is positive or negative, and even built a **web app** for easy use! 🚀🍽️
 ```

-You can update the `path/to/input_screenshot.png` and `path/to/prediction_screenshot.png` with the actual paths to your screenshots when you include them.